eslint/rfcs/designs/2021-package-exports/README.md

 ### `CLIEngine#getRules()`

 The most import consumer of the `CLIEngine#getRules()` method is the [VS Code ESLint extension](https://github.com/microsoft/vscode-eslint), which is one of the most popular extensions for the editor.
 Currently, the extension [uses `CLIEngine#getRules()`](https://github.com/microsoft/vscode-eslint/blob/e4b2738e713b7523824e0c72166f5cdd44f47052/server/src/eslintServer.ts#L1395) after running ESLint on a file in order to display additional information about the rule.
 In this case, it should be easy to switch to the new `ESLint#getRulesForResult()` method to maintain current functionality.

+[eslint-rule-finder](https://github.com/jnmorse/eslint-rule-finder) also uses [`CLIEngine#getRules()`](https://github.com/jnmorse/eslint-rule-finder/blob/master/src/load-config.ts#L34).
+Because the call is made without performing any linting, this instance can be replaced by using the `rules` API in the `use-at-your-own-risk` entrypoint.

 ### `linter` Object